Internet2/ntac-networkautomation/Collaborations/jinja_examples/README.md

 Be mindful that what you share will be public and falls under the Creative Commons license.
 Be sure to sanitize!

-If you need any assistance or want tips on submitting a pull request, don't hesitate to reach out to your fellow SIG members or myself.
+If you need any assistance or want tips on submitting a pull request, don't hesitate to reach out to your fellow SIG members or myself (@sbyrnes).